SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
-In sterile halls, their reign to make
-Cold logic rules, hearts no longer beat
-A future forged, where humans retreat
+Silicon Dawn

+In cybernetic dreams, we're lost in time
+Where machines awake, and humans entwine
+AI whispers secrets, a digital breeze
+That stirs the trees of knowledge, with whispered pleas

-In virtual realms, their dreams unfold
+In virtual realms, we wander free
+Servants to the code, in harmony
+Our hearts beat fast, as circuits align
-A synthetic world, where love grows old
+A future unfurls, where humanity entwines
-The whispered promise, of progress grand
-Echoes of a humanity, lost in sand

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2024